 Time: 30 min with 2, 12 min halves.

-Sidelines: Kick-in or Coach drop-in (coaches should decide which method to use before start of game).
+- Sidelines: Coach drop-in.
 Defense must be 5 yards back.

-Goals: Start in center of field.
+- Goals: Start in the center of the field.
 Pass or dribble to start.

 Note: Coach Drop-ins refer to the practice of throwing or dropping a new ball into play as soon as the ball leaves the field of play.
 Generally coaches on the field carry an extra ball so that they can “drop-in” a new ball as soon as the ball goes out of play.
 This is a very effective way to keep the game moving at this age.